schneidr/wp-booklet/README.md

 # WP Booklet
+This plugin adds [jQuery Booklet](http://builtbywill.com/code/booklet/) as a shortcode to WordPress.

 ## Install
 Create the folder `$wordpress/wp-content/plugins/wp-booklet` and place all files in it.
 Activate the plugin in the WordPress plugin section.